-However there are some incredibly wrong financial answers out there.
+The may be no dumb financial questions, however, there are some incredibly stupid financial answers out there.

-I must admit I stole the title from another blogger, however, it does lend itself to yet another happy rant about some of the horrific financial advice given to folks these days.
+I must admit I stole the title from another blogger, however, it does lend itself to yet another happy rant about some of the horrific financial advice given to folks these days, in response to some dumb financial questions.
 What kind of answers?

 “It’s a great deal only paying $20 for a $200 pay day loan”

 Indeed, what a wonderful piece of advice to the question, “Is it a good idea to get a pay day loan?” (which while a naive question, still a good question).